Eschatologue/CM_wiki/docs/class/wizard/index.md

 ### Ritual Caster

 You can cast any spell as a Ritual if that spell has the Ritual tag and the spell is in your spellbook.
-You needn’t have the spell prepared, but you must read from the book to cast a spell in this way.
+You needn't have the spell prepared, but you must read from the book to cast a spell in this way.

 ### Spellcasting Ability